- On 2018-11-01

 For some two centuries (1991-1786 BC) Egypt enjoyed a period of peace and prosperity.
 Luxor, however, was capital for only a short time before the Pharaohs chose a site more suitable for a central government: El Lisht, some thirty kilometers south of Memphis.
 Political stability led to an art and architectural revival, important irrigation projects, and extensive commerce with neighboring lands.
 Egyptian influence spread to Libya, Crete, Palestine, Syria, and southwards to Nubia where great fortresses were built .The most significant event in Luxor, however,was the introduction of the god Amon-Ra and building of modest shrines in his honour.

-It was only after the Hyksos occupation and expulsion that Luxor and its local god achieved prestige, and then on a scale never imagined.
+It was only after the Hyksos occupation and expulsion that Luxor city of Egypt and its local god achieved prestige, and then on a scale never imagined.
 For, after the Thebans (Kamose followed by his brother Ahmose, father of the New Kingdom) won the war of liberation, they not only drove the hated occupiers out of Egypt but swore to avenge their country for its suffering.
 They followed the enemy into Asia, and the age of conquest began.

 The New Kingdom (1567-1080 BC) was the empire period.
 Thutmose I extended Egypt’s southern border towards Kush, and Thutmose III established Egyptian supremacy in Asia Minor and all the neighboring countries.
-As trade flourished, Luxor became paramount among the cities of Egypt.
+As trade flourished, Luxor city of Egypt became paramount among the cities of Egypt.
 Caravans from the conquered territories, laden with gold and silver, precious metals, ivory, timber, spices, rare flora and fauna, made their way to Upper Egypt.